Should you snack? Smart snacking strategies for healthy living.

 It’s a very trendy time for snacks right now.
 It seems like Americans are snacking more than ever, with food companies coming out with lots of new snack options all the time.
-If you’re trying to lose weight or control your weight, you may be wondering if you should limit how much you are snacking, or if you should be snacking at all.
-Cutting out snacks will mean cutting calories, right?
+You may be wondering if you should limit how much you are snacking, or if you should be snacking at all.

 Well, not really.
 As my colleague Sarah Koszyk, MA, RD, explains in her new cookbook dedicated to healthy snacking, she explains why that really isn’t true.

 The key to making your snacks work for you and not against you is keeping them healthy.
 That means:

 - Include multiple food groups.
 The ideal snack has both healthy carbs and protein and/or healthy fat.
 Combining nutrients will keep you satisfied longer and help you get the most out of your snack.
 One a my favorite combinations is fruit (a healthy carb source) with nuts or nut butter (which contains both fat and protein) or Greek yogurt, which has both protein and carbs.

 - Be prepared.
 If you’ve ever spent time with a dietitian, you know that we always have a healthy snack at arm’s reach.
 It’s much easier to eat a healthy snack (instead of a handful of your office-mate’s candy) if you know that you have a nutritious snack handy.
 Portion out your snacks for the week on Sunday to make healthy snacking easier.